 Effective chemical containment is a necessity, but there are innovative materials used in the PetroChemical industry that prove highly resistant to acids and other corrosive liquids.
 One such material is PVC.
 What is PVC?
-Dollar for dollar, polyvinylchloride (PVC) is the best, most versatile and resistant material to use in frack water storage tanks or other containers used for gasoline, fuel oil, or a number of other applications.
+Dollar for dollar, polyvinylchloride (PVC) is the best, most versatile and resistant material to use in fracking water storage tanks or other containers used for gasoline, fuel oil, or several other applications.

 What is PVC and How is it Used in Industrial Environments?

 PVC is one of the most resistant polymeric materials, making it virtually impervious to strong acids, alkalis, and salts.
 Included in that group are Polyethylene, Polypropylene, and Polystyrene.
 The factor that sets PVC apart is that PVC is significantly more resistant to organic solvents and oxidizing agents than all three of these other polymers.
 For example, it is considered to be chemically resistant to Sulfuric Acid up to 80%.
 Additionally, PVC has one of the smallest environmental footprints and is very well understood in industrial industries.
 A tank using PVC materials that are purchased today will withstand years of normal service in the field.

 PVC is the best choice for your containment system not only because it resists erosion— it’s more durable as well.
 PVC is a polar polymer, meaning its mechanical bonds are outstanding because of the strong interaction that happens along the molecular chain.
 In its rigid or flexible forms, PVC withstands high stress.
 Rigid PVC is rated as hard and robust, while the flexible form of PVC is described as soft and resistant to strain.